 Resistance to all anti-cancer therapies is a major problem.
 Mechanisms of resistance frequently involve activation of survival pathways, ineffective induction of cell death, defective DNA damage repair pathways, epigenetic reprogramming, altered metabolism and ineffective tumour recognition and elimination by the immune system.

-Genomic instability plays a strategic role in cancer biology.
-Our aim is to identify and understand the causes, mechanisms and consequences of genome instability.
+Dysregulation of DNA damage signalling plays a significant role in cancer biology, leading to genomic instability.
+Our aim is to identify and understand the mechanisms and consequences of altered DNA damage signalling in cancer development and treatment.

 The development of a complex tumour microenvironment by tumour cells and co-opted immune and stromal cells represent a key determinant of cancer progression and response to therapy.
 Moreover, the microenvironmental communication networks are instrumental in the development of metastasis.